TotalJobsGroup/Iis.Fluent/README.md

 ## Example usage

-This example creates two sites: a web site, and a service site (for your website to call a RESTful or WCF service).
+This example creates two sites: a web site, and a service site (for your website to call a web api or WCF service).
+It also adds an SSL binding for the website, using the SSL certificate path and private key password you provide in the app.config file.

     using System;
     using System.IO;